JoelBender/bsit-bob/docs/getting-started.md

 Environment configuration
-- We suggest you install python-dotenv. si-builder automatically loads a .env file in your project root if present.
+- We suggest you install [python-dotenv](https://pypi.org/project/python-dotenv/).
+  If it is installed Bob automatically loads a **.env** file in your project root if present.
-- See Environment (environment.md) for available variables and their effects.
+- See [Environment](./environment.md) for available variables and their effects.

 Load/validate via tests runner (recommended while authoring)
 ```bash